LunarG/VulkanSamples/Utilities/Readme.md

 # Utilities

 This folder contains the cross-platform WSIWindow utility, for easily creating a Vulkan window.
+It provides callbacks for mouse, keyboard and multi-touch events,and works on Windows, Linux and Android.
+Build from the CMakeLists.txt file in this folder, to get the USE_VULKAN_WRAPPER CMake option.

 Please see the docs in the WSIWindow folder, for more details.

 The two included demos show how to use WSIWindow: